dan-myles/forkman/README.md

 # Forkman

 > WARNING: Forkman is still in early development, and is not yet ready for use in production.
-BE CAREFUL!
+BE CAREFUL!!

 Forkman is a self-hosted, open source Discord bot that is designed for enterprise use in mind.
 As Discord becomes more of a social media platform